If you would like to submit a proposal for a book to be published in this series, please email [email protected]

 April 06, 2021

-The second decade of the 21st century brought unprecedented challenges to traditional work places forcing the advance of working from home (telework).
-Individuals with little or no background in leadership, project management or virtual team management were suddenly placed into the environment of ...
+The second decade of the 21st century has brought unprecedented challenges to traditional workplaces.
+The global pandemic has forced the advance of working from home and telework.
+Individuals with little or no background or training in e-leadership, virtual project management, or virtual team ...

 July 31, 2020